 The internet is a magical place for fans of nostalgia.
 Not only can it allow you to relive great moments from your past, but it can expose you to things that you never got to experience first-hand.
 I was watching some old TV shows online last night when I saw a link to something called “Mr. Pop by Lakeside”.
 The thumbnail image attached to the link looked pretty retro so I decided to check it out.
 Wow!
-I have never seen or played Mr Pop, but what a concept.
-This is a game that have stressed me out while keeping me completely addicted at the same time.
+I have never seen or played Mr. Pop, but what a concept.
+This is the type of game that had stressed me out while keeping me completely addicted at the same time.

 It is no coincidence that the games seem similar.
 The Minnesota company Lakeside, which made perfection, also made Mr. Pop!
-I guess they were trying to lockdown the stressful kid’s puzzle game market?
-If so, mission accomplished.
-Nowadays Perfection is made by Milton Bradley, but sadly no one is making Mr Pop.
+I guess they were trying to lock down the stressful kid’s puzzle game market or at least the “games that shot things into your face” market.

 The game is a timed puzzle game.
 Sort of like the more popular Perfection, but instead of popping shapes on a grid, you are taking facial features and trying to put them on a face, sort of like a game version of Mr. Potato Head.
 But you better hurry, or else Mr. Pop! will go pop.